|Country:||United States of America (USA)|

 Meridian Hop Substitutions

-If the Meridian hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with one of these other hops for a similar outcome:
+If the Meridian hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
+The old way of choosing replacement hops was done by experience and "feel".
+There is nothing wrong with that way.
+However, we wanted to build a data-driven tool to find your Meridian substitutions.

 Is Meridian available as Cryo/Lupulin powder?